 When companies offer more flexibility through hybrid work and remote options, people feel as though their time and energy are more respected.
 They are given the space they need to tend to other important parts of their lives without interrupting their careers.
 A remote schedule gifts people small moments they may otherwise miss, like the privilege of being home with their small children, or getting to spend more time with their relatives.

 Companies can adopt features that help them measure productivity from afar as well.
 Doing so can help abate any concerns that increased remote work would decrease worker engagement and accountability.

-6. Make Meaningful Moments for Teams
+6. Engage Employees Through Meaningful Moments